Integration Update - Mandatory Security Changes

 Where is it Required?

-Send x-user-ip on every call to below mentioned Transak’s APIs.
+Send x-user-ip on every call to the below mentioned Transak’s APIs.

 Error Handling